 The Mechanical Licensing Collective (“The MLC”) is required to establish and maintain a publicly accessible musical works database with information about musical works, including (1) the identity and location of the copyright owners and their ownership shares, and (2) the sound recordings in which those works are embodied.

-The MLC must make the musical works data it maintains in this database available, free of charge, in a bulk, machine-readable format to digital music providers operating under valid notices of license, significant non-blanket licensees and their authorized vendors, as well as the Register of Copyrights.
-It must also make this musical works data available to other persons or entities who wish to access it for a fee that does not exceed the marginal cost to The MLC of providing this access to the data to such person or entity.
+The MLC must make the musical works data it maintains in this database available, free-of-charge, in a bulk, machine-readable format to digital music providers operating under valid notices of license, significant non-blanket licensees and their authorized vendors, and the Register of Copyrights.
+It must also make this musical works data available to other persons or entities that wish to access it for a fee that does not exceed the marginal cost to The MLC of providing this access to the data to such person or entity.

-The Blanket License offers licensees the ability to engage in one-stop shopping to clear mechanical rights more efficiently.
-The Music Modernization Act (“MMA”) created a mechanical licensing collective to administer licenses to digital music providers (“DMPs”) for the reproduction and distribution of copyrighted musical works.
-Administration of the Blanket License includes not only the collection of royalties from DMPs and distribution of those royalties to the copyright owners of the musical works involved, but also the collection of administrative fees to be paid by DMPs for the operation of this mechanical licensing collective.
-The United States Copyright Office (“USCO”) has designated the non-profit The Mechanical Licensing Collective, Inc. (“The MLC”) to administer the Blanket License and designated the Digital Licensee Coordinator, Inc. (“DLC”) to represent the interests of DMPs in this process.
+The blanket license offers licensees the ability to engage in one-stop shopping to clear mechanical rights more efficiently.
+The Music Modernization Act created a mechanical licensing collective to administer licenses to digital music providers (“DMPs”) for the reproduction and distribution of copyrighted musical works.
+Administration of the blanket license includes not only the collection of royalties from DMPs and distribution of those royalties to the copyright owners of the musical works involved, but also the collection of administrative fees to be paid by DMPs for the operation of this mechanical licensing collective.
+The United States Copyright Office designated the non-profit The Mechanical Licensing Collective, Inc. (“The MLC”) to administer the blanket license and designated Digital Licensee Coordinator, Inc. (“DLC”) to represent the interests of DMPs in this process.

-The Blanket License goes into effect on January 1, 2021 (“License Availability Date”).
-After that date, DMPs who have properly filed a Notice of License will report their usage of sound recordings and pay associated mechanical royalties (based on the statutory royalty rate) for the underlying musical works to The MLC on a monthly basis.
-The MLC will then take the information in the usage reports, match the information about the sound recordings identified in the usage reports to its database of musical works, and distribute paid royalties to known copyright owners (songwriters, composers, lyricists, and music publishers).
-Where the copyright owner is not known – commonly referred to as an “unmatched work” – The MLC will hold the royalties in question for at least three years and then distribute those royalties pursuant to a market-share based distribution policy to be established by The MLC to all known copyright owners.
+The blanket license went into effect on January 1, 2021 (“License Availability Date”).
+After that date, DMPs that properly file a Notice of License will report their usage of sound recordings and pay associated mechanical royalties (based on the statutory royalty rate) for the underlying musical works to The MLC on a monthly basis.
+The MLC matches the information about the sound recordings identified in the DMPs’ usage reports to its database of musical works and distributes royalties to known copyright owners (songwriters, composers, lyricists, and music publishers).
+Where the copyright owner is unknown – commonly referred to as an “unmatched work” – The MLC holds the royalties in question for at least three years and then will distribute those royalties pursuant to a market-share based distribution policy to be established by The MLC to all known copyright owners.

 Section 115 provides for a limitation on liability for prior unlicensed uses.
-To take advantage of the limitation on liability, between now and the license availability date, a digital music provider must engage in good faith, commercially reasonable matching efforts to identify and locate the owners of musical works.
-These efforts extend for ninety days beyond the license availability date and involve using one or more bulk electronic matching processes that are employed on a monthly basis in the event the copyright owner remains unidentified.
+To take advantage of the limitation on liability, a digital music provider (“DMP”) must have engaged in good faith, commercially reasonable matching efforts to identify and locate the owners of musical works prior to January 1, 2021 (“license availability date”) and continued through March 31, 2021.
+Additionally, DMPs must show that they employed one or more bulk electronic matching processes on a monthly basis in the event the copyright owner remains unidentified.

-If there is no identifiable copyright owner, the digital music provider still must calculate royalties owed for the relevant musical works, which are then transferred to the Mechanical Licensing Collective (“MLC”) after the license availability date (digital music providers are expected to take part in ongoing matching efforts during this time).
+If no copyright owner was identified, the DMP was still obligated to calculate royalties owed for the relevant musical works, which were transferred to The Mechanical Licensing Collective (“The MLC”) after the license availability date (DMPs were expected to take part in ongoing matching efforts during that time).

-Digital music providers who comply with these reporting and payment obligations will not be required to pay statutory damages in the event of a copyright infringement lawsuit.
+DMPs that complied with these reporting and payment obligations will not be required to pay statutory damages in the event of a copyright infringement lawsuit.

-Digital music providers seeking to take advantage of the limitation of liability will deliver accrued but unclaimed royalties to the Mechanical Licensing Collective (“MLC”) no later than ninety days after the license availability date.
-The MLC will hold those unclaimed accrued royalties for a period of no less than three years from license availability date as it uses its musical works database to attempt to find those copyright owners.
+Digital music providers that sought to take advantage of the limitation of liability (for pre-blanket license usage of musical works) must have delivered accrued but unclaimed royalties to The Mechanical Licensing Collective (“The MLC”) no later than March 31, 2021.
+The MLC will hold those unclaimed accrued royalties for a period of no less than three years from license availability date (January 1, 2021) as it uses its musical works database to attempt to find those copyright owners.
 If a particular copyright owner is found, it will receive its previously unclaimed accrued royalties.
-Any unclaimed accrued royalties still residing with the MLC at the end of the holding period are to be distributed to known copyright owners according to market share.
+Any unclaimed accrued royalties still residing with The MLC at the end of the holding period will be distributed to known copyright owners according to market share.

 Yes.
-Pursuant to the Music Modernization Act, licensees can continue any existing direct licenses and can enter into new ones.
-A licensee does not have to pay royalties to the Mechanical Licensing Collective (“MLC”) for uses of a musical work covered by a voluntary license, but it still must report those works in monthly usage reports to the MLC.
+Pursuant to the Music Modernization Act, licensees can continue any existing direct licenses and can enter new ones.
+A licensee does not have to pay royalties to The Mechanical Licensing Collective (“The MLC”) for uses of a musical work covered by a voluntary license, but it still must report those works in monthly usage reports to The MLC.
 In fact, a digital music provider can execute direct licenses with some copyright owners and use the blanket license for those musical works that are not directly licensed.

 By the licensees.
-The Music Modernization Act requires that digital music providers and significant non-blanket licensees fund the reasonable costs of creating and running the Mechanical Licensing Collective (“MLC”).
-The judges of the Copyright Royalty Board (“CRB”) are empowered to determine the proper amount of an administrative assessment fee (“Administrative Assessment”) paid directly by digital music licensees to the MLC.
-The CRB is also empowered to determine how the total administrative assessment fee is allocated among the various digital music providers.
-These assessments are entirely separate and distinct from the royalty payments made by digital music providers to copyright owners for actual use of copyrighted musical works – that royalty rate is determined by the CRB in an entirely separate proceeding.
+The Music Modernization Act requires that digital music providers (“DMPs”) and significant non-blanket licensees (“SNBLs”) fund the reasonable costs of creating and running The Mechanical Licensing Collective (“The MLC”).
+The judges of the Copyright Royalty Board (“CRB”) are empowered to determine the proper amount of an administrative assessment fee (“Administrative Assessment”) paid directly by digital music licensees to The MLC.
+The CRB is also empowered to determine how the total administrative assessment fee is allocated among the various DMPs.
+These assessments are entirely separate and distinct from the royalty payments made by DMPs to copyright owners for actual use of copyrighted musical works – that royalty rate is determined by the CRB in an entirely separate proceeding.

 The overall assessment amount paid by digital music providers and significant non-blanket licensees (collectively) can be broken into three parts:

-A startup assessment in the amount of $33,500,000;
+- A startup assessment in the amount of $33,500,000;

-A 2021 assessment in the amount of $28,500,000; and
+- A 2021 assessment in the amount of $28,500,000; and

-An annual assessment beginning in 2022, calculated by increasing the previous year’s assessment by the lesser of three percent OR the percentage change in the Employment Cost Index for Total Compensation (as published on the Department of Labor’s Bureau of Labor Statistics website) for the most recent twelve month period for which data is available on the date sixty days prior to the start of the calendar year.
+- An annual assessment beginning in 2022, calculated by increasing the previous year’s assessment by the lesser of three percent OR the percentage change in the Employment Cost Index for Total Compensation (as published on the Department of Labor’s Bureau of Labor Statistics website) for the most recent twelve month period for which data is available on the date sixty days prior to the start of the calendar year.

 The annual assessment fee for individual digital music providers is made up of a number of different parts, including an annual minimum fee and quarterly assessments based on sound recording counts and aggregate sound recording counts.
 A more detailed explanation can be found in our Annual Assessment Fee Explainer.

-The Mechanical Licensing Collective (The MLC) has set up a helpful page that outlines what songwriters and music publishers need to do now, in advance of the roll out of The MLC Portal, to organize and review their musical works data.
+The Mechanical Licensing Collective (“The MLC”) has set up a helpful page that outlines what songwriters and music publishers need to do to register, organize, and review their musical works data.
 You can consult The MLC’s Resources page to better understand The MLC’s functions and how you can Play Your Part.

 But the digital music providers are committed to assisting you as well.

-In addition to publicizing the existence of The MLC and assisting with publicity about unclaimed royalties, the Digital Licensing Coordinator (“DLC”) is committed to working in conjunction with the United States Copyright Office and The MLC to inform songwriters and publishers of The MLC.
+In addition to publicizing the existence of The MLC and assisting with publicity about unclaimed royalties, Digital Licensing Coordinator is committed to working in conjunction with the United States Copyright Office and The MLC to inform songwriters and publishers of The MLC.

 Feel free to send us an email through our Contact Us form.

-General contact information, as well as information about the Boards of Directors of the Digital Licensee Coordinator and Mechanical Licensing Collective (“MLC”) and those serving on the MLC’s Committees can be found here.
+General contact information, as well as information about the Boards of Directors of Digital Licensee Coordinator and The Mechanical Licensing Collective (“The MLC”) and those serving on The MLC’s committees can be found here.